EnigmaCurry/d.rymcg.tech/wireguard/README.md

 When you run `./vpn.sh up`, it only sets up the VPN temporarily.
 If you reboot the machine, the VPN will no longer be running.
-You can install a [systemd](https://wiki.archlinux.org/title/Systemd) service in order to start the VPN every time you start your computer.
+You can install a [systemd](https://wiki.archlinux.org/title/Systemd) service in order to automatically start the VPN every time you start your computer.

 To create the systemd service, run:

 ```
-./vpn systemd-enable
+./vpn.sh systemd-enable
 ```

 This will create a systemd unit file at